relatable-course-visualization/Relatable/README.md

 - Installing MySQL

-  - Install the community version from https://www.mysql.com/downloads/ (scroll down to see the download link, then download the community server)
+  - Install the community version from https://www.mysql.com/downloads/ (Go to Community addition at the bottom)
-  - Set up MySQL locally (MySQL Installr), creating a root user and password (keep track of these)
+  - Download the “MySQL Installer for Windows”
+  - Download the second one
+  - In the MySQL installer
+  - Select the developer version
+  - Ignore the warning
+  - Install everything by clicking execute
+  - Click next through everything
+  - Create a root password; root is the main user, and we add a password for it (keep the password, you would need it)
+  - Click next through everything and execute
+  - In the “Connect To Server” page, type in password
   - Install the MySQL Workbench for a GUI.
 You can use the terminal to interact with MySQL if sought; in this case, add MySQL to your device's PATH variable ([tutorial](https://dev.mysql.com/doc/mysql-windows-excerpt/5.7/en/mysql-installation-windows-path.html#:~:text=On%20the%20Windows%20desktop%2C%20right,System%20Variable%20dialogue%20should%20appear))

 - Setting up the database

+  - Create a new user
+  - Create a new user for each new database
+  - However, they do not have all privileges, so they need to be granted privileges (see below)
+  - CREATE USER ‘username’@‘localhost’

   - Create a new database (keep track of the name) using command `CREATE DATABASE`